pregHosh/guide4compchem-MU/README.md

 Welcome to the Compchem@MU!
 You will be working under Prof. Panida for here on.
 Trust me, she is a kind-soul and you will not find yourself under a better supervisor 😊.

 You will also get a lot of opportunities to collaborate with others, inside and outside the university as she has a pretty good networking.
 Particularly, with the Japaneses, under the Sakura exchange program 🌸 and others.
-So if you are a degenerate weeb like myself, again, there is no better advisor than her.
+So if you adore JP stuffs like me ⸂⸂⸜(രᴗര๑)⸝⸃⸃, again, there is no better advisor than her.

 ***DISCLAIMER*** You don't need to be familiar with everything mentioned below.
 Proficiency in first-principle calculations, especially DFT, is sufficient for conducting research in our group.
 However, I highly recommend diving into advanced topics, especially coding skills to automate routine tasks.
 In today's age of digitalization and the increasing importance of big data and machine learning, you'll find these advanced skills becoming increasingly relevant to your work.
 Besides, it is just more elegant to work more efficiently by having automated workflow/pipeline in your projects. 💻📈🤖